 OBJECTIVES: The pilot will review and refresh his understanding of aircraft systems, controls, indicators, limitations and operational procedures for the aircraft.
 Training will be tailored to the specific needs of the student.
-Ground training is usually integrated with flight training and consists of two sessions: Day 1 ground training is approximately 4 hours, and contains a review of recent aviation experience, aircraft systems, relevant safety topics, and constitutes the ground portion of the flight review.
-Session 2 ground training is also approximately 4 hours, and constitutes ground portions of the Instrument Proficiency Check.
-Session 2 also contains presentations, reviews and an oral quiz.
-Flight training consists of two sessions: Session 1 is practice of operational procedures, maneuvers, and events.
-Session 2 is the Instrument Proficiency Check and/or completion of the Flight Review.
+Ground training is usually integrated with flight training and consists of a review of recent aviation experience, aircraft systems, relevant safety topics, and constitutes the ground portion of the flight review.
+Ground training also constitutes ground portions of the Instrument Proficiency Check.
+Training also contains presentations, reviews and an oral quiz.
+Flight training consists of practice of operational procedures, maneuvers, and events.
+Flight Training concludes with the award of an Instrument Proficiency Check and/or completion of the Flight Review.